-One indirect approach that can provide evidence related to student perceptions of being taught by Pracademics is to consider the area of Nursing.
-The Nursing and Midwifery Code of Practice is very clear in criteria for teachers supporting learning and assessing in practice that nurses who intend to teach at HE level must “be registered in the same part or sub-part of the register as the students they support” (NMC, 2015, p.33) and have completed “at least three years post-registration experience, gained additional professional knowledge and skills, and have experience in an area where students are gaining practice experience relevant to their registration” (ibid).
+One indirect approach to provide evidence related to student perceptions of being taught by Pracademics is considering other subjects, for example Nursing.
+Despite an increasing focus towards research and requirements for lecturers to have a PhD, The Nursing and Midwifery Code of Practice is very clear that nurses who intend to teach at HE level must “be registered in the same part or sub-part of the register as the students they support” (NMC, 2015, p.33) and have completed “at least three years post-registration experience, gained additional professional knowledge and skills, and have experience in an area where students are gaining practice experience relevant to their registration” (ibid).
 Furthermore, they should have “extended their professional knowledge, relevant to their field of practice, to at least first degree level, prior to undertaking an NMC approved post-graduate teacher preparation programme” (ibid).
-This practice is normal in the health professions where “the majority of lecturers in health professions take up their academic posts having developed considerable clinical professional expertise” (Smith and Boyd 2012, p.64).
+This practice is normal in health professions where “the majority of lecturers in health professions take up their academic posts having developed considerable clinical professional expertise” (Smith and Boyd 2012, p.64).

-Such ‘link’ lecturers connect practice and theory and contextualise learning within the practical arena they have personally experienced.
+Such ‘link’ lecturers connect practice and theory and contextualise learning within practical arenas they have personally experienced.
 They “create reality” (Bentley and Pegram, 2003, p.172) for students and maintain credibility through their foothold in the practical clinical area.
-This helps “ensure lecturers are legitimately able to facilitate students’ learning in the classroom, particularly the theory and practice of clinical skills” (Young et al, 2012, p.42).
-Others “highlight the link lecturer role in supporting students, participating in assessments, supporting mentors and maintaining clinical credibility” (Collington et al 2012, p.924).
-Such a role constitutes 20% of lecturer time (MacIntosh, 2015) and helps integrate “theory-practice as dialectic through interplay between academics, practitioners and students” (Chan et. al. 2012, p.1038).
-Thus, in Nursing, the link with the practical arena is key, helps contextualise learning, and gives lecturers credibility.
+This helps “ensure lecturers are legitimately able to facilitate students’ learning in the classroom, particularly the theory and practice of clinical skills” (Young et al., 2012, p.42).
+Others “highlight the link lecturer role in supporting students, participating in assessments, supporting mentors and maintaining clinical credibility” (Collington et al., 2012, p.924).
+Such a role constitutes 20% of lecturer time (MacIntosh, 2015) and helps integrate “theory-practice as dialectic through interplay between academics, practitioners and students” (Chan et al., 2012, p.1038).
+Thus, in Nursing, links with the practical arena are key, help contextualise learning, and gives lecturers credibility.
 Moreover, Nursing lecturers also produce research and are returned for REF.
-Nursing is not alone in having such links, and in the medical profession and law (Uziak et al. 2013) such links are strong, even though in engineering and construction they are being challenged.
+Nursing is not alone in having such links, and in the medical profession and law (Uziak et al., 2013) such links remain strong.
+Conversely, in engineering and construction they are being challenged.

-Given such trends look set to continue, and that tuition fees are likely to increase based on pedagogy and research alone, in construction and engineering education we foresee a widening gap between expectation, fees (where applicable), and actual delivery.
+Given such trends look set to continue, and student tuition fees are likely to increase, in construction and engineering education we foresee a widening gap between consumer expectation, university fees (where applicable), and actual delivery.
 We represent this in Figure 2:

 Figure 2: the widening gap between expectations and fees vs reduction in industrially experienced staff

 The RAE/REF line denotes the theoretical reduction in staff with meaningful industrial experience and highlights the main RAE and REF census dates.
 Alterations in primary funding mechanisms for education are associated with certain points (Guardian 2015b; Independent, 2015, Johnson, 2015), namely, £1,000 (1998), £3,000 (2004) up to £9,000 (2010) increases in line with inflation and according to TEF results to upwards of £9,000 (2017 / 2018 onwards).
 The Student expectations line denotes the theoretical correlation between fees and expectations.
 The student acts as a consumer.
-If fees and expectations are coupled it is logical they will respond according consumer behaviour.
+If fees and expectations are coupled it is logical they will respond according to consumer behaviour.